 About the estate:

-Owned by wine merchant Patrick Bernard (Millésima), Peyrabon produces two cuvées.
-The first, in Haut-Médoc, is easily accessible and has medium aging potential.
-The second, called Fleur de Peyrabon, comes from well-situated vines in Pauillac (4 ha), but the extraction and aging sometimes give it a slightly dry character.
+Owned by wine merchant Patrick Bernard (Millésima), Peyrabon produces two wines.
+The first, from the Haut-Médoc, is easy to drink and has moderate aging potential.
+The second, named Fleur de Peyrabon, comes from well-located vineyards in Pauillac (4 hectares), but the extraction and aging process sometimes give it a slightly dry character.
 The wines are well-structured and offer good value for money.

 Jancis Robinson